 Spey Resources Corp.
 Announces Results of Annual General and Special Meeting

-/EIN News/ -- Vancouver, British Columbia, Nov.
+Vancouver, British Columbia, Nov.
 10, 2022 (GLOBE NEWSWIRE) -- Spey Resources Corp.
-(CSE: SPEY) (OTC: SPEYF) (FRA: 2JS) ("Spey" or the "Company"), is pleased to announce the results of voting at its annual general and special meeting of shareholders which was held on November 9, 2022, in Vancouver, British Columbia (the "Meeting").
+SPEY SPEYF 2JS ("Spey" or the "Company"), is pleased to announce the results of voting at its annual general and special meeting of shareholders which was held on November 9, 2022, in Vancouver, British Columbia (the "Meeting").
 The following matters submitted to shareholders for approval as set out in the Company's Notice of Meeting and Information Circular, dated October 13, 2022 (the "Circular"), were approved by the requisite majority of votes cast at the Meeting:

 - the election of Nader Vatanchi, Ian Graham, and Lawrence Hay as directors of the Company for the ensuing year;